-Scrutiny (sometimes called ‘overview and scrutiny’) is a process whereby councillors who are not the Council’s Executive, can play a powerful and influential role in the shaping of policy and decisions that will have a real benefit on behalf of the community they represent.
+Scrutiny (sometimes called overview and scrutiny) is a process whereby councillors who are not the council’s executive can play an influential role in the shaping of policy and decisions that will have a real benefit on behalf of the community they represent.

-The process involves scrutiny committees monitoring performance, reviewing and evaluating services, questioning decisions and plans made by the Council’s Executive, listening to the concerns of local people, and where appropriate, making recommendations for action and change.
-The Council has produced a scrutiny handbook (see link below) which explains the process in more detail.
+The process involves scrutiny committees monitoring performance, reviewing and evaluating services, questioning decision and plans made by the council’s executive, listening to the concerns of local people, and where appropriate making recommendations for action and change.

-In Blackpool, there are three overview and scrutiny committees which are as follows:
+In Blackpool there are three scrutiny committees as follows:

 Your view on local services